 Energy Theft Reduction Strategy

-Under the REC, we are required to progress a Theft Reduction Strategy.
-While the theft reduction strategy will be further developed as part of our overall strategy and forward work plan, some of the elements are already in place and have been migrated from legacy code arrangements:
+While the energy theft reduction strategy will be further developed as part of our overall strategy and forward work plan over the coming years, some of the elements are already in place and have been migrated from legacy code arrangements:

 Theft Estimation Methodology Project